edgarmiro/loader/README.md

 # Sample
-Cursor Loader using ActiveAndroid and ButterKnife libs
+Cursor Loader with the ORM ActiveAndroid